FeeIa/Java-Chatroom/README.md

 # Chatroom - CSC1004 Project 1
-### Developed by Bryan Edelson

-This is one of the three projects in the **CSC1004** course of CUHK-SZ.
 There are three types of features implemented:
 - **Basic**: Features required by the course project details.
 - **Advanced**: Features that are implemented for extra score.
 - **Additional**: Features that are implemented for self-interest.